tristanlangford/CV/README.md

 ### Communication

-Coming from a complex indstry in Orthopadics, I am well equipt when communicating with non-technical stakeholders, translating technical details into clear leyman terms.
-I have a strong experience of using this skill to get buy in from executive stakeholders into a numbe of projects and products.
+Coming from a complex industry in Orthopadics, I am well equipt when communicating with non-technical stakeholders, translating technical details into clear leyman terms.
+I have a strong experience of using this skill to get buy-in from executive stakeholders into a number of projects and products.

 ### Effective Teamwork

 Throughout my time at Makers, I often took it upon myself to educate myself on new technologies needed for projects and feedback my learnings to my peers.

  One example was the introduction of Redux to manage state with a React app.
-I spent an evening learning Redux and then relay that learning to the group the next morning, which thwey then used to quickly and effectively use Redux reducers to manipulate state and rerender our application.
+I spent an evening learning Redux and then relayed that learning to the group the next morning, which they then used to quickly and effectively use Redux reducers to manipulate state and rerender our application.

  ### Technical Knowledge